On Top-$k$ Weighted SUM Aggregate Nearest and Farthest Neighbors in the $L_1$ Plane: Top- Searching in the Plane

 In this section, we present our results in two-dimensional space, where the input point set $P$ and the query point $Q$ are given in the plane.

 We generalize the techniques in Section \ref{sec:1d}.
 For any query $Q$, we first find a global minimum $q^*$ in the plane.
-Then, for each quadrant $R$ of the four quadrants with respect to $q^*$ (i.e., the four quadrants partitioned by the vertical line and the horizontal line through $q^*$), we find the top-$k$ ENNs of $Q$ in $P\cap R$ (i.e., $S_k(P \cap R)$) and compute the expected distance values $\Ed(p)$ for all $p \in S_k(P \cap R)$; among the found $4k$ points, we report the set of $k$ points with smallest expected distances to $Q$ as $S_k(P)$.
+Then, for each quadrant $R$ of the four quadrants with respect to $q^*$ (i.e., the four quadrants partitioned by the vertical line and the horizontal line through $q^*$), we find the top-$k$ $\ANN$s of $Q$ in $P\cap R$ (i.e., $S_k(P \cap R)$) and compute the aggregate distance values $\Ed(p)$ for all $p \in S_k(P \cap R)$; among the found $4k$ points, we report the set of $k$ points with smallest aggregate distances to $Q$ as $S_k(P)$.
 Note that we view each quadrant as a closed region including its two bounding half-lines (with the common endpoint~$q^*$).